bluesnowman/fphp-saber/README.md

 $object = Int32\Module::decrement(Int32\Module::increment(Int32\Type::box(7)));
 ````

+Note this fluent API only works with methods that return `Core\Type` objects.

 ### Methods

 In general, methods that are NOT preceded by two underscores will return a boxed object.